nikheelpandey/TAUP-PyTorch/README.md

 - To train the TAUP model with contrastive loss: ```train_taup.py```
 - To train the clf over the TAUP model          : ```train_classifier.py```

+### To Do:
+- The knowledge distilation part
+- Test it out on a dataset more complicated than CIFAR

 Reference: https://arxiv.org/pdf/2006.10029.pdf